-- 1. In February 2011, November 2012, March 2014, March 2015 & March 2016 this Committee received reports outlining: - the Council's statutory responsibilities and duties in relation to local flood risk management (FRM), following the introduction of the Flood & Water Management Act 2010 (F&WMA); - the duties for local authority scrutiny committees to review work by public sector bodies and essential service providers in order to manage flood risk and to prepare an annual report on local actions to manage flood risk and to implement the Pitt Review. - 2.
+- 1. Following the introduction of the Flood and Water Management 2010 the Committee have received annual reports outlining: - the Council's statutory responsibilities and duties in relation to local flood risk management (FRM), following the introduction of the Flood & Water Management Act 2010 (F&WMA); - the duties for local authority scrutiny committees to review work by public sector bodies and essential service providers in order to manage flood risk and to prepare an annual report on local actions to manage flood risk and to implement the Pitt Review. - 2.
 Under the F&WMA each unity authority or county council is identified as the lead local flood authority (LLFA) for their district and they are expected to provide leadership and accountability for local FRM regarding surface water, groundwater and ordinary watercourses. - 3.
-The Service Director of Development & Public Protection is the Council's lead officer: the Highway & Flood Risk Management team (in Transport Strategy) is managing the function.
+The Service Director of Development, Transport & Public Protection is the Council's lead officer: the Highway & Flood Risk Management team (in Transport Strategy) is managing the function.